5 Hair Benefits of Silk Protein to Soften + Strengthen Damaged Hair | SAVE ME FROM

-Silkworms have been used for centuries to create beautiful fabrics, but did you know that the proteins derived from silk produced by silkworms have some HUGE benefits for creating healthy hair?
-Silk is known for being soft and lustrous and when silk protein is applied to brittle hair, the results are no different since silk is deemed to be one of the strongest fibers on the planet!
-Silk has bond building properties that can repair bleach damaged hair, strengthen weak hair, and much more!
-Explore the benefits with us with our silk protein hair treatments!
+Silk is known for being soft + lustrous, and when silk protein is applied to weak + damaged hair, the results are no different since silk is deemed to be one of the strongest fibers on the planet!
+Silk proteins have bond building properties that can repair bleach damaged hair, strengthen brittle hair, and so much more!
+Let's explore the benefits with our silk protein hair treatments!

 How does bleaching damage your hair?

 Bleaching your hair is one of the most damaging ways to style your hair.
 The chemicals in hair bleach, usually a mixture that includes hydrogen peroxide, opens up the cuticle of the hair shaft to expose the cell membrane complex and cortex.
 Once the cortex is exposed the melanin will oxidize.
 Melanin is the substance that gives hair it's color, and oxidizing it will lighten that color.
 The result of this process is damaged, dry, brittle hair because of the moisture that’s been removed as well as the cuticle that’s been broken.

 Everyone’s hair is different but typically those with color treated hair or those who have undergone similar hair treatments are at a greater risk for hair breakage, and their hair has a need for added protein.
 Chemical treatments performed on the hair have been known to cause damage as they break up the protein bonds.
 However, there are also other reasons for a needed boost of protein including, genetics, hormones and diet.
 Whatever the case may be, it is very important to try and maintain a balance between protein and moisture within the hair because too much of one can also result in hair breakage.